Low-Frequency/Klipper-Git-Backup/README.md

 To customize this just change the `'6 months ago'` to a value of your choice, for example `'1 month ago'` for deleting the logs after one month, or even `'12 months ago'` to delete the files after one year.

-If you want to disable the log rotation, just change the value of the `ROTATE` variable to `0`.
+If you want to disable the log rotation, just comment the last line of the script (add a `#` in front).

 ## Further implementation